danknights/mice5035/tutorials/01_preprocessing/README.md

 In this tutorial we will learn how to use the command line to use a preprocessing tool to perform quality trimming and filtering on 16S and shotgun data.

-### Connect to an interactive computing node on MSI
+### Connect to an interactive computing node at MSI
-- Follow the steps the [logging in guide](../../logging_in.md) to get connected to an interactive node on MSI.
+- If you are not already logged in to an interactive computing node at MSI, Follow the steps in the [getting started guide](../../README.md) to get connected to an interactive node on MSI.

 ### Navigate to the correct directory